Sreeshna22/QuizReward-DApp/README.md

 📌Hoodi Network (Testnet/Mainnet)

 📄License

 📌This project is licensed under the MIT License.
 See the LICENSE file for details.

 📄Smart Contracts

-The DApp consists of two primary smart contracts:
+🥅 The DApp consists of two primary smart contracts:

-🎉RewardToken.sol
+🎉 RewardToken.sol

-🌱An ERC20 token named "QuizRewardToken" with symbol "QRT".
+🌱 An ERC20 token named "QuizRewardToken" with symbol "QRT".

-🌱Ownable: The contract deployer is the owner.
+🌱 Ownable: The contract deployer is the owner.

-🌱mintReward(address to, uint256 amount): Allows only the owner to mint new QRT tokens and send them to a specified address.
+🌱  mintReward(address to, uint256 amount): Allows only the owner to mint new QRT tokens and send them to a specified address.
 This function is crucial for the QuizReward contract to distribute tokens.

 🧑‍💻QuizReward.sol

-🌱Ownable: The contract deployer is the owner.
+🌱 Ownable: The contract deployer is the owner.

-🌱token: A public variable storing the address of the deployed RewardToken contract.
+🌱 token: A public variable storing the address of the deployed RewardToken contract.

-🌱passMark: The minimum score required to claim a reward (default: 3).
+🌱 passMark: The minimum score required to claim a reward (default: 3).

-🌱rewardAmount: The amount of QRT awarded per claim (default: 10 QRT).
+🌱 rewardAmount: The amount of QRT awarded per claim (default: 10 QRT).

-🌱users: A public mapping storing User structs, linking an address to their registration and claim status.
+🌱 users: A public mapping storing User structs, linking an address to their registration and claim status.

 Solidity

 struct User {
     string name;